MicahWoodrowPhillips/wp0724/README.md

 A demo app using console I/O to simulate a sales tool used by a company renting out large tools.
+Named app the HART- Hardware Asset Rental Tool - because if you name things, you care about them more.

 ## Tools
 Tools have